 The buffers I use are great because they have four sides and each one has a different grain.

 It has the instructions of what to do with each side written on it such as remove ridges, file nail edge, smooth nails, and shine nails.

 You don’t need to use a buffer, but if you have ridges on your nails it can help a lot with getting a perfect finish.

-You can buy specialised nail prep wipe solutions but these are usually more expensive than rubbing alcohol, which is what the majority of them are made of.
+You can buy specialized nail prep wipe solutions but these are usually more expensive than rubbing alcohol, which is what the majority of them are made of.

 It’s important to use rubbing alcohol or a nail prep wipe before you paint your nails because you need to remove all of the natural oil and nail file residues so that your gel polish will not lift or show bumps.

 Lint-free wipes are important because if you use regular cotton wool you will find that you get tiny little fibres that will stick to your nail.
 You won’t be able to see them until you’ve finished your manicure and then they will be obvious!

 This has happened to me so many times and it’s really annoying, so just buy lint-free wipes and save yourself the stress.
 Most gel nail starter kits you can buy will come with lint-free wipes as standard.